Climate Action Plan

 The City of Saskatoon (City) is taking action on Climate Change by working to reduce greenhouse gas (GHG) emissions and proactively adapting infrastructure, services and programs.
 Supported by the Environmental Leadership goal of the 2018-2021 Strategic Plan, the City has implemented a number of initiatives and is developing a plan to continue to improve Saskatoon's environmental performance.

-For the latest update on the Low Emissions Community Plan, see the Low Emissions Community Recommendations Report.
+For the latest update on Saskatoon's strategy for lowering GHG emissions, see the Low Emissions Community Plan.

 Saskatoon’s Climate Action Strategies